darvil82/whirl-menu/README.md

-# Revol
+# Whirl menu

-A web recreation from scratch of the famous console system menu that aims to look and behave as similarly as possible to the real thing, for fun!
+A web recreation from scratch of the famous game console system menu that aims to look and behave as similarly as possible to the real thing, for fun!
 Still **heavily unfinished** and in development.

 The project aims to partly be a showcase of many CSS tricks and features I have learned over the